rahulk8/rahulk8-Flutter_Firebase_Notification/README.md

 App has following functionality:
 1. Foreground notification with dialog
 2. Notification in Background (app opened from notification tap)
-3. Notification in Terminated state
+3. Notification in Terminated state  i.e. app is fully closed (not running in background), and we  still receive/show notifications

 Attached the screenshot of working of Firebase app :